cytosmart-bv/AxionVueOpenAPI/README.md

 This is a Python wrapper for the Axion Vue Windows app to use it headless.
 The package will only work on Windows 10 and above.

-This package was formally known as `luxconnector`
+This package was formally known as `luxconnector` or `CytoSmartOpenAPI`

 ## Warranty